 Secretly, that makes some of these folks mad as hell.

 This takes us to the reason three yoyos may have attacked you or your art.

 3. Some folks emotionally attack artists as a form of resistance.

 Unsolicited harsh critiques can come from strangers, friends, or even family members who are not painting, not writing, not acting, etc.

-Steven Pressfield calls this avoidance, resistance; it’s a universal force he claims acts against human creativity.
+Steven Pressfield calls this kind of purposeful avoidance resistance; it’s a universal force he claims acts against human creativity.

 These folks want to create like you, but they’re scared.